 A coffee percolator has three main parts.
 First, there is a bottom chamber for water.
 Secondly, a funnel to hold the coffee grinds.
 Finally, there is a top chamber that holds the coffee once it’s brewed.
 How an Italian coffee maker works is easy.
 The boiling water from the bottom of the chamber makes steam.
 The steam reaches enough pressure to force the hot water up the funnel.
 The hot water goes through the coffee grinds and into the top chamber.
-The steam brewing water gives a bold and rich coffee flavor.
-This way a Italian stovetop coffee maker brews a thick and rich moka coffee.
+The steam brewing water gives a bold and rich coffee flavour.
+This way an Italian stovetop coffee maker brews a thick and rich Moka coffee.

 Aluminum Stovetop espresso makers come in many shapes and sizes.
-They range from a single server coffee maker to multiple cups to accommodate groups.
+They range from a single serve coffee maker to multiple cups to accommodate groups.
 The most common sizes are 3 cup, 6 cup and 9 cup.

 But remember these are 3/6/9 “espresso cup” sizes, not 3 large cups or mugs of coffee!